HuttleyLab/mutationorigin/README.md

 Stored in `json` format.

+#### Collated output

+Done via the `mutori_batch collate` command, produces tab separated files of key performance metrics and summary statistics of each of those.

 ## License

 The BSD 3-clause license is included in this repo as well, refer to `license.txt`